Sakimori/matteo-the-prestige/README.md

     - Sets yourself as the owner of an unclaimed league created on the website.
 Make sure to do this as soon as possible since if someone does this before you, you will not have access to the league.
   - m;addleagueowner [league name]
     - Use this command at the top of a list of @mentions, with entries separated by new lines, of people you want to have owner powers in your league.
-  - m;startleague [league name] --queue #/-q # --noautopostseason
+  - m;startleague [league name] --queue #/-q # -a/--autopostseason, -s/--skippostseason
     - Send this command with the number of games per hour you want on the next line, minimum 1 (one game every hour), maximum 12 (one game every 5 minutes, uses spillover rules).
 	- Starts the playing of league games at the pace specified, by default will play the entire season and the postseason unless an owner pauses the league with the m;pauseleague command.
 	- If you use the --queue #/-q # flag, the league will only play # series' at a time before automatically pausing until you use this command again, by default it will play the entire season unless stopped.
-	- If you use the --noautopostseason flag, instead of starting automatically, the league will pause at the end of the regular season and not start the postseason until you use this command again.
+	- If you use the --autopostseason/-a flag, the league will automatically play the postseason after the regular season, if not use you will need to use m;startleague again after the season to start the postseason.
+	- If you use the --skippostseason/-s flag, the league will not have an automatic postseason.
+Only use this flag if you're absolutely sure this is what you want to do, for example if you want to run a custom post-season.
   - m;pauseleague [league name]
     - Pauses the specified league after the current series finishes until the league is started again with m;startleague.
   - m;leagueseasonreset [league name]
     - Completely scraps the given league's current season, resetting everything to day 1 of the current season.
 Make sure to use m;startleague again to restart the season afterwards.
+  - m;leaguereplaceteam [league name] [team to remove] [team to add]
+    - Replaces a team in a league with a new team.
+Can only be done in the offseason.
+Sent this command with the team league name on the line of the command and the teams to remove/add on the next lines.
+Replaces a team in a league with a new team.
+Can only be done in the offseason.
+  - m;swapteams [league name] [team a] [team b]
+    - Swaps the division/conference of two teams in a league.
+Sent this command with the team league name on the line of the command and the teams to swap on the next lines.
 - General Commands (all of these can be used by anyone):
   - m;leaguestandings [league name] --season #/-s #
     - Displays the current standings for the specified league.